Media-Bias-Group/Taxomatic/README.md

-# Media Bias Definitions Extraction Using LLMs
+# Leveraging Large Language Models for Automated Definition Extraction with TaxoMatic - a Case Study on Media Bias

 ## Overview